Special Educational Needs and Disabilities at St Paul’s C of E Combined School

 In line with the Special Needs Code of Practice we use a graduated approach of action and intervention:-

-· Tier 1: Universal support — Personalised and differentiated approaches available to all children.
+· Wave 1: Universal support — Personalised and differentiated approaches available to all children.

-· Tier 2: Early SEND support — Some children will require more focussed and targeted support or intervention.
+· Wave 2: Early SEND support — Some children will require more focussed and targeted support or intervention.

-· Tier 3: Continuing SEND support — Relatively few children will need a much higher level of support and intervention.
+· Wave 3: Continuing SEND support — Relatively few children will need a much higher level of support and intervention.

-Our Local Offer and SEN policy can be found under Key Information > Policies
+Our SEND policy can be found under Key Information > Policies

-Our Special Needs and Disabilities Co-ordinator is Mrs Allen.
+Our Special Needs and Disabilities Co-ordinator is Mrs Robinson.
 She can be contacted via the School Office

 Telephone: 01628 521553